johnathangallagher/YARRRRR/README.md

 **Awesome CV** is LaTeX template for a **CV(Curriculum Vitae)**, **Résumé** or **Cover Letter** inspired by [Fancy CV](https://www.sharelatex.com/templates/cv-or-resume/fancy-cv).
 It is easy to customize your own template, especially since it is really written by a clean, semantic markup.

-## Donate

-Please help keep this project alive!
-Donations are welcome and will go towards further development of this project.

-    PayPal: paypal.me/posquit0

-*Thank you for your support!*

 ## Preview